-Located at the southern end of Biscuit Flat and cut off from development on the south by the CAP canal, it resides on a section of State Trust Land that used to be a favorite among ATV users, but now prohibits motorized travel.
+Located at the southern end of Biscuit Flat and cut off from development on the south by the CAP canal, it resides on a section of State Trust Land that used to be a favorite among ATV users but now prohibits motorized travel.
 As a result, the area is now incredibly quiet but has a dizzying network of double and singletrack well suited for both mountain biking and hiking.

 From a geologic standpoint, it's similar to the north end of the McDowell Mountains, comprised of Porphyritic granite weathered into spheroidal boulders that allow it to maintain a much steeper slope than the basaltic lava summits typical of northern Phoenix.
-The integrity of the granite varies widely, with some areas providing rock solid holds and killer traction, and others easily fractured and covered with slippery grus (the granular fragments of decomposed stone, usually from granite in arid environments).
+The integrity of the granite varies widely, with some areas providing rock-solid holds and killer traction, and others easily fractured and covered with slippery grus (the granular fragments of decomposed stone, usually from granite in arid environments).

-Access to the peak is made fairly convenient by parking in the Deem Hills Park lot and walking west along N Deem Hills Pkwy, then turning north along W Deem Hills Pkwy, which soon veers northwest before hitting 51st Ave.
+Access to the peak is made reasonably convenient by parking in the Deem Hills Park lot and walking west along N Deem Hills Pkwy, then turning north along W Deem Hills Pkwy, which soon veers northwest before hitting 51st Ave.
 Turn right and head north, which will take you to "Road Closed" signs and the CAP canal bridge.
 Progress beyond this point, which the signs will remind you, requires a State Trust Land Permit, which of course you now have in your pocket.

 Access to water depends on seasonal rains, which will create pools near the eastern base of Pyramid.
 These become quite nasty as they bloom and churn out mosquitos.
-CAP canal access is illegal, but in a life-or-death situation it is always on the table, though if you make it to the canal, houses are only a few hundred yards away at that point.
-Depending on time of day, entire ascents and descents can be done in the shade of this fairly steep landmark, along with shade found amongst the boulder outcroppings to the southeast - the rest of the approach is full sun.
+CAP canal access is illegal, but in a life-or-death situation, it is always on the table, though if you make it to the canal, houses are only a few hundred yards away at that point.
+Depending on the time of day, entire ascents and descents can be done in the shade of this fairly steep landmark, along with shade found amongst the boulder outcroppings to the southeast - the rest of the approach is full sun.